julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

 .. note::
     As highlighted in ``requirements.txt``, listed below are all of the Python packages required.
+    Please note that the Python version must be between 3.8 and 3.11, inclusive.
     The following list will be updated if more packages are added:

     | ``numpy >= 1.22.4, < 2``